truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/AddGooglePhotosCloudSyncTask.md

 ---

 Google Photos works best in TrueNAS using a Google Photos API key and [rclone](https://rclone.org/) token.
-See the [rclone Google Photos backend documentation](https://rclone.org/googlephotos/) for additional information.

 ## Creating the API Credentials
 On the [Google API dashboard](https://console.cloud.google.com/apis/dashboard), click the dropdown menu to the right of the Google Cloud logo and select your project.